Variational approach to nonholonomic and inequality-constrained mechanics: Introduction

-Inequality position constraints $g^a({\bf q})\leq0$ present different challenges, since the idealized normal (contact) forces they encode can lead to non-smooth trajectories (see, e.g., the discussion in \cite{Fetecau:2003}).
-In practice, such systems are treated by following the unconstrained equations of motion in the interior of the allowed domain and manually identifying the jumps in the canonical momenta at the boundary (within the normal cone), implemented under an energy conservation constraint.
 A causal action principle intrinsically maintains conservation laws and in addition would provide access to the trajectory globally, rendering superfluous the need to manually identify points of contact.
 Normal forces are closely related to sliding friction forces, such as in Coulomb friction \cite{coulomb1773sun}, which is abundant in realistic mechanical systems, and cannot be captured by either the Lagrange-d'Alembert nor Hamilton's principle.

 In this work we take inspiration from an action principle originally developed in the context of quantum theory and heuristically construct from its classical limit an action for non-holonomic systems.
 For general velocity dependent constraints this action principle reproduces the correct Lagrange-d'Alembert equations of motion \cref{eq:DLeom} at its critical point.
-We also show how our new action principle can be used to approximate both the non-smooth dynamics from inequality constraints and that of sliding friction on hard surfaces.
+We also show how this action principle can be used to approximate both the non-smooth dynamics from inequality constraints and that of sliding friction on hard surfaces.
 In case of non-smooth trajectories our approach automatically identifies and incorporates the points of impact along the trajectory.